StevensDeptECE/GrailGUI/Grail.md

 1. Reduce the CPU load of a server by a factor of 1000, meaning that the number of servers can be reduced by a factor of 100 while still dramatically improving performance.
 This could actually have a measurable effect on world electricity consumption if it were adopted by major transactional web systems.

 Currently, the world uses web browsers and JavaScript as the engine to achieve all the above.
 Unfortunately web browsers as currently implemented are a security nightmare.
 Arbitrary JavaScript code, run on browsers is a prescription for theft of data, privacy invasion, and malware.
 JavaScript is a huge security problem, and a factor of 1000 slower than Grail in many cases.
+The codebase for chrome is 30Gb.
+It is safe to say that no one understands what is in it, and since people can add plugins that can intercept requests, it is not safe to use Chrome for banking and other high-security applications.
 Since performance of CPUs is no longer scaling rapidly, re-implementing the core engine of the web can not only make the internet a more secure place, it can provide the boost in productivity and performance that hardware is no longer providing.

 ## Development History